SkillsFundingAgency/dfc-devops/ArmTemplates/CDN/cdn-endpoint.md

 # CDN Endpoint

 Creates a CDN Endpooint.
-A CDN Profile must already exist (see cdn-profile.md).
+A CDN Profile must already exist (see cdn-profile.md) and this must be ran in the same resource group as that resource.
 This template has been tested with the Microsoft SKU, refactoring may be required for it to work with other SKUs.

 ## Parameters

 cdnProfileName (required) string

+Existing CDN profile name

 cdnEndPointName (required) string

+Name of endpoint to create.
+This must be globally unique and can only consist of letters, numbers or hypens (a hyphen cannot be the first or last character).

 originHostName (required) string

+URL to get the content from.

 optimizationType (optional) string